librenms/librenms/doc/Extensions/Applications.md

 extend apache /etc/snmp/apache-stats.py
 ```
 4. Restart snmpd on your host
-5. (In some cases urlgrabber needs to be installed, in Debian it can be achieved by: apt-get install python-urlgrabber)

 ##### Agent
 [Install the agent](#agent-setup) on this device if it isn't already and copy the `apache` script to `/usr/lib/check_mk_agent/local/`